The room filled up fast.

 "Commenting on posts from accounts with 2 to 10x your follower count can drive 50 to 100 profile visits daily."
 Teract, LinkedIn Algorithm 2026: Technical Deep Dive

-Build private channels alongside public content.
+Build private channels alongside the public feed.

 Posts get you noticed.
 Newsletters and DMs turn attention into relationships.